 - Unique selling propositions: your unique positioning statement and the factors that make you different and/or better than your competitors

-Once you have these important details outlined, you can then review the existing elements of your brand and see where they match up or fall short.
+If you go according to this guide, once you have these important details outlined, you can then review the existing elements of your brand and see where they match up or fall short.

 Evaluate Your Brand Design